MrCarpenter24/Calico-Voice-Assistant/README.md

    * Before the installer can get things set up for you, it will need your system password to enable *root*.
    * If you don't have one set, simply hit *enter* when the *sudo* prompt appears.
    * Next, the installer will get to work!
 This should only take a few minutes.
+   * NOTE: If the install script failed, make sure your system's update settings are set to the default value.
+On *Ubuntu*, this would be something like "All Updates", as "Security Updates Only" is known to make the script fail.
 5. **Restart**
    * For all of the necessary changes to take effect, you will need to restart your system and log back in.
 6. **The Launcher**